tdep-developers/tdep-tutorials/01_sampling/example_materials/MgO/README.md

 sTDEP for MgO
 ===

-This example shows how to perform statistical sampling for rock salt MgO at 0K to get harmonic phonons.
+This example shows how to perform statistical sampling for rock salt MgO at 300K.

 This tutorial assumes that you are already familiar with the [sTDEP sampling scheme](../../sTDEP/README.md).